Hyperthyroidism

 If hyperthyroidism is treated properly, affected individuals can usually lead a normal life.

 However, without (adequate) treatment, hyperthyroidism can cause serious health problems.
-These include cardiovascular problems such as atrial fibrillation (a form of heart rhythm disorder) or heart failure, and osteoporosis (caused by accelerated bone loss).
+These include cardiovascular problems such as atrial fibrillation (a form of heart rhythm disorder) or heart failure, and osteoporosis (caused by accelerated bone degradation).

 A very rare but life-threatening complication of hyperthyroidism is the so-called thyrotoxic crisis.
 Possible triggers include inadequate hyperthyroidism treatment, excessive iodine intake, infections, surgery, or poorly controlled diabetes mellitus.
 Signs of thyrotoxic crisis include: